-- Students have the responsibility to protect the integrity of the Health and Life Sciences Programs and the College community as a whole by identifying students who are dishonest and/or violate these standards.
+- Students have the responsibility to protect the integrity of the Health and Life Sciences Programs and the College community by identifying students who are dishonest and/or violate these standards.

 - Students seek clarification from Faculty/Administration when unsure of any of these standards.

-- Students may not post pictures/video taken within labs, classrooms or at outside program functions on the public domain, without express written permission of the individuals involved, and the Program Coordinator.
+- Students may not post pictures/videos taken within labs, classrooms or at outside program functions in the public domain, without express written permission of the individuals involved, and the Program Coordinator.